prajeshElEvEn/whatsapp-scraper/README.md

 ## Usage

 - Use whatsapp app on your mobile phone to scan the QR code that will be displayed on the terminal
-- The application will start scraping the data from the whatsapp group and save it to the database
+- The application will start scraping the data from whatsapp groups and save it to the database

 ## Contributing